-Must-Haves for Gorilla Trekking – a Porter and Walking Stick
+Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

 Two Things that will free you on a Gorilla – Chimpanzee Trek, Hike, Climb – a Porter and Walking Stick